Fi vs Whistle vs Tractive: 2026 GPS Collar Comparison

-GPS Dog Collars Compared: Fi vs Whistle vs Apple AirTag
+Fi vs Whistle vs Apple AirTag — Technical Comparison

 Every year, approximately 10 million dogs go missing in the United States.
 One in three will become lost at some point in their lifetime.
 A microchip helps with recovery after the dog is found, but a GPS tracker helps you find them in real time.
 The problem is that the GPS tracker market is flooded with mediocre products, confusing subscription models, and misleading marketing.
-I tested the three most popular tracking solutions over 90 days to give you a clear, honest comparison.
+We analyzed the three most popular tracking solutions by reading through hundreds of verified owner reports, subscription reviews, and long-term Reddit threads to give you a clear, honest comparison.

 The Contenders